 Military Housing Loans.
-This type of mortgage loan is secured by a multifamily property at least 40% of which is used for the housing of military personnel and families or that is located in a geographic area that is economically dependent on the presence of a military base.
+This type of mortgage loan is secured by a multifamily property at least 40% of which is used for the housing of military personnel and families.
 If the borrower is not a governmental entity, successful operation of the mortgaged property is highly dependent upon the continued occupancy of the property.
 Deployments of military personnel, reductions in the size of military bases, base closures or changes in military housing plans may cause high vacancy rates, adversely affecting the borrower's cash flow.
 See "THE MORTGAGE LOANS-Specific Types of Mortgage Loans and Mortgaged Properties-Military Housing Loans" for additional information.

 Seniors Housing Loans.
 This type of mortgage loan is secured by a seniors multifamily housing facility that contains at least one of the following types of units: independent living, assisted living, and/or Alzheimer's/dementia care.
 A borrower's ability to find and retain residents for a seniors housing facility at satisfactory occupancy levels depends not only on the typical factors affecting multifamily properties in a specific market but also on the quality of the special services rendered to the residents of the seniors housing facility.
 In addition, governmental regulations may apply to seniors housing facilities, and licensing of both the property operators and the facilities may be required where the mix of units includes units designated for assisted living or Alzheimer's/dementia care and is required for facilities containing units approved for skilled nursing care.
 Failure to comply with the regulations and licensing requirements may cause operations at a seniors housing facility to be curtailed or stopped entirely, the facility's manager/operator to be terminated, and a new qualified manager/operator to be obtained upon short notice.
 Any of these events would have a substantial adverse effect upon the operations of the seniors housing facility and adversely affect the borrower's cash flow.
+In addition, our mortgage loan documents generally provide that the failure by seniors housing facilities to maintain or comply with the licenses or licensing requirements may be an event of default under the loan agreement.
+For facilities containing units approved for skilled nursing care, failure to provide facilities and services normally associated with a skilled nursing unit may also be an event of default under the loan agreement.

 Seniors housing facilities often operate under operating leases or management agreements.
 Our mortgage loan documents generally provide that a default under an operating lease or a management agreement may be an event of default under the mortgage loan.
 In some cases, a number of seniors housing properties owned and/or operated by affiliated entities operate under a master operating lease that applies not only to the seniors housing facility that secures a mortgage loan in the pool but also to the affiliated seniors housing facilities that do not secure the mortgage loan.
-Seniors housing master operating leases may provide that a default under the lease for one seniors housing facility will trigger a default under the lease for all of the seniors housing facilities subject to the lease.
+Seniors housing master operating leases may provide that a default under the lease for one seniors housing facilities will trigger a default under the lease for all of the seniors housing facilities subject to the lease.
 As a result, a default under a master operating lease by an affiliated seniors housing property may cause a default under the operating lease for the seniors housing facility that secures the mortgage loan in the pool.
 The default under the master operating lease then may be an event of default on the mortgage loan in the pool.
 Annex A will disclose if a mortgaged property is operating under such a master operating lease.
 See "THE MORTGAGE LOANS-Specific Types of Mortgage Loans and Mortgaged Properties-Seniors Housing Loans" for additional information.